Prion84/courses/bookings/README.txt

 8. Create a total_kids column by concatenating children and babies.
 For which type of hotels did the average value of the variable turn out to be the largest?

-9. Create a has_kids variable that takes the value True if the client specified at least one child during the booking (total_kids), otherwise False.
+9. Create a has_kids variable (True if the client specified at least one child during the booking, otherwise False).
-Calculate the ratio of the number of users who left to the total number of customers, expressed as a percentage (churn rate). \
+Calculate the ratio of the number of users who left to the total number of customers, expressed as a percentage.
-Indicate which group has the highest rate.
+Indicate which group has the highest rate